Carreau/phd-dissertation/parts/roleofactin.rst

 to actin networks, and confer it processivity.

-The bipolar nature of myosin II minifilaments also allow them to act as force dipoles, each  of th extremity pulling the surrounding actin network or filament toward the center of the minifilaments.
+The bipolar nature of myosin II minifilaments also allow them to act as force dipoles, each  of the extremity pulling the surrounding actin network or filament toward the center of the minifilaments.
 This is the mechanism at the origin of muscle contraction and can allow to build-up tension in actin network.